maxmarsc/raciderry/README.md

 You should be good !

 ## Testing
-The source are partially tested (should be completed in the future).
+The sources are partially tested (should be completed in the future).
 To manually run the tests run :
 ```shell
 make -C ./Builds/LinuxMakefile CONFIG=UnitTests